anaazam/anaazam.github.io/index.md

 1. **Azam, A., Wang, S. (2023).**
    _Corporate profitability and inflation: 2017 to 2022._
    Published in **Prices Analytical Series.**
+   - Referenced by the Assistant Chief Statistician for the House of Commons’ Committee on Industry and Technology.
    - [Read More](https://www150.statcan.gc.ca/n1/en/catalogue/62F0014M2023004)
-   - Referenced by the Assistant Chief Statistician in testimony to the House of Commons’ Committee on Industry and Technology.

 2. **Azam, A. (2022).**
    _Technical Guide for the Building Construction Price Index._